Microaggressions include all the little annoying, daily power moves that you are not sure whether to address or not, and how to address.

 To deal with microaggressions, we must first understand microaggression.

-And the best and quickest way to understand it, is to introduce the aggression scale.
+And the quickest way to understand it, is with the “aggression scale”.

 The Aggression Scale